Kyuu-Ji/htb-write-up/ctf/write-up-ctf.md

 This gives us all the valid attributes:
 > commonName, cn, mail, name, pager, objectClass, uid, userPassword, sn, surname

+### Getting the OTP

-As we are looking for the software token right now, we should enumerate the value of that attribute with Wfuzz like we enumerated the username.
+As we are looking for the 81-digit token right now, we should enumerate the value of that attribute with Wfuzz like we enumerated the username.
 The only attribute that makes sense for a 81 digit number is **pager**.

 Now our LDAP query looks like this:
 ```markdown